Traditional Chinese Junk sails Victoria Harbour.

 For fans of Bruce Lee, the Wing Chun Kung Fu class is a highlight of this Hong Kong marshall arts tour.

-For those who are truly adventurous, HKTB offers Cycling the Castle Houses of Southern China.
+For those who are truly adventurous, HKTB suggests Cycling the Castle Houses of Southern China.
 This two-wheel foray into the Guangdong Province offers one of the best ways of swapping the city lights for more rural delights.
 The unique castle-like dwellings (diaolou) of Kaiping have UNESCO World Heritage status with a flamboyant fusion of Chinese and Western architecture. Émigré Kaipings returning to their home country from overseas in the 1920s and 30s built these fortified towers in this distinctive style to protect against bandits.

 The Castle Houses of South China were built for defense against bandits.
 A unique three-day cycling exploration into Guangdong Province is the best way to appreciate a colorful piece of Hong Kong’s history.

 This unique three-day cycling tour starts and finishes in Hong Kong.
 Participants board the ferry to Jiangmen and then take a coach to Kaiping, the location for saddling-up and cycling off along rural country roads, village paths and forested tracks for a few days.
 The heritage sites of Kaiping and Chikan, as well as the diaolou clusters in Liyuan Garden, Zili Village and Majianglong, will all be seen on this fascinating itinerary.